Gerechtigkeits Liga – ‘The end of the present’ :

 Till decides to inject new ideas into GL and changes the line up of the band for live performances.
 In 2006 he begins to work with musician and producer DJ Ragnar from Berlin.
 GL performs new live shows as well as record tracks for compilations and other new releases.

 In 2006 Isegrimm records releases an anthology of earlier GL albums and bonus tracks in form of a digipack.

-New and un-released recordings from the 1980’s are also released by the infamous German label Vinyl on Demand in 2008.
+New and un-released recordings from the 1980’s are also released by the German label Vinyl-on-Demand in 2008.
 The release includes two 12″ vinyl albums, a 7″ bonus single, as well as a DVD with early film and video clips of the band.

 Since then several new recordings have been released on 7″ Vinyl as well as tracks on international 12″ Vinyl & CD compilations.
 In 2011 GL’s new album Dystopia was released as a 12″ Vinyl album on GL’s own label Zyklus.
 It’s also become available as a digital download via the German label Aufnahme + Wiedergabe.

 Dystopia features guest musician John Murphy who was a good old friend.
 John played with bands such as Last Dominion Lost, Shining Vril, Knifeladder, Krank and SPK, to name just a few.
 John sadly passed away on the 11th of October 2015.
 He was a great musician, a very humble and kind man and he lives on in our memories and in his remarkable body of work.
 After the sudden tragic death of Last Dominion Lost member John Murphy in 2015 Till Brüggemann joined LDL.